Last Updated on September 12, 2020 by Bryan Fiveash

 Now that Disney owns Star Wars, it’s easier than ever to be a Star Wars dad at Disney!

-We visited Disney’s Hollywood Studios a few months ago and it was one of the best trips to Disney that I’ve ever experienced.
+Our last visit to Disney’s Hollywood Studios was one of the best trips to Disney that I’ve ever experienced.
 Our kids are getting older and, because of that, enjoy a much more meaningful experience at the Disney parks.
 This trip, we came prepared.
 Before our visit, we researched how to participate in the Jedi Training: Trials of the Temple.
 Three of our kids have been wanting to do this for a long time.

 Jedi Training: Trials of the Temple